Efficient Constant-Factor Approximate Enumeration of Minimal Subsets for Monotone Properties with Weight Constraints: Introduction

 \section{Introduction}

 Let $U$ be a finite set.
 A property $\Pi$ on $U$ is \emph{monotone} if for every $X \subseteq U$ satisfying $\Pi$, every superset $Y \subseteq U$ of $X$ also satisfies $\Pi$.
 Many basic combinatorial properties, such as being a spanning subgraph of a graph, the linear dependency of columns of a matrix, and being a transversal of a hypergraph, can be seen as a monotone property on suitable sets $U$.
 Thus, many combinatorial optimization problems can be formulated as a minimization problem with a monotone property over a finite set $U$.
-Due to the nature of combinatorial problems, numerous minimization problems with monotone properties, such as the minimum vertex cover problem and the minimum dominating set problem, are proven to be \NP-hard in the literature.
-The concept of approximation algorithms is one of the most popular approaches to this difficulty, which aims to find a ``small'' solution with a provable guarantee on its cardinality.
-However, in many practical applications, such a ``small'' solution may be inadequate, even if one can find a smallest one, due to ambiguous ``true'' objectives and/or informal unwritten constraints.
-To tackle these issues, enumerating multiple small solutions would be promising.
+Numerous minimization problems with monotone properties, such as the minimum vertex cover problem and the minimum dominating set problem, are proven to be intractable~\cite{garey1979computers}.
+The concept of approximation algorithms is one of the most popular approaches to this difficulty, which aims to find a ``good'' solution with a provable guarantee on its weight.
+However, in many real-world applications, such a ``good'' solution may be inadequate, even if one can find a best one, due to ambiguous ``true'' objectives and/or informal unwritten constraints.
+To tackle these issues, enumerating multiple good solutions would be a promising approach.
 In this context, there are several attempts to enumerate multiple good solutions rather than to compute a single best solution, which have received considerable attention in the last decades.